gkong/spa/README.md

-# spa - zero-dependency single-page app front-end components
+# spa-components - zero-dependency single-page app / progressive web app (PWA) JavaScript library

 This module provides history and scroll position management and a simple XMLHttpRequest wrapper.
 Add a client-side router, to complete the basic plumbing of a single-page app.